zx80/flask-simple-auth/README.md

 It is performed on demand when the function is called or when checking for permissions.
-The module implements inheriting the web-server authentication, password authentication (HTTP Basic, or HTTP/JSON parameters), authentication tokens (custom or JWT passed in headers or as a parameter), and a fake authentication scheme useful for local application testing.
+The module implements inheriting the web-server authentication, various password authentication (HTTP Basic, or HTTP/JSON parameters), tokens (custom or JWT passed in headers or as a parameter), a fake authentication scheme useful for local application testing, or relying on a user provided function to check a password or code.
 It allows to have a login route to generate authentication tokens.
 For registration, support functions allow to hash new passwords consistently with password checks.